 In connection with the execution of the Takeda Multi-Target Agreement, the Company entered into a stock purchase agreement with Takeda (the "Takeda Stock Purchase Agreement").
-Pursuant to the Takeda Stock Purchase Agreement, following the consummation of the Private Placement, Takeda purchased 2,922,993 shares of the Company common stock, at a price per share of \$6.8423, for an aggregate purchase price of \$20.0 million.
+Pursuant to the Takeda Stock Purchase Agreement, following the consummation of the Private Placement, Takeda purchased 194,866 shares of the Company's common stock, at a price per share of \$102.6345, for an aggregate purchase price of \$20.0 million.

-In connection with the execution of the Vertex Collaboration Agreement, the Company entered into a stock purchase agreement with Vertex (the "Vertex Stock Purchase Agreement").
-Pursuant to the Vertex Stock Purchase Agreement, Vertex purchased 1,666,666 shares of the Company common stock, at a price per share of \$9.00, for an aggregate purchase price of \$15.0 million.
-See Note 3, "Research and Development Agreements" for additional information.
+In November 2019, the Company entered into a Master Collaboration Agreement ("Vertex Collaboration Agreement") with Vertex Pharmaceuticals Incorporated ("Vertex"), In connection with the execution of the Vertex Collaboration Agreement, the Company entered into a stock purchase agreement with Vertex (the "Vertex Stock Purchase Agreement").
+Pursuant to the Vertex Stock Purchase Agreement, Vertex purchased 111,111 shares of the Company's common stock, at a price per share of \$135.00, for an aggregate purchase price of \$15.0 million.